intersystems-community/Reports-widgets-documentation/README.md

 Pie chart with Total_Views in Show Values.
 Filter: Date >= last year

 ### Table
-_The table shows how many views all posts had in total and how many views all posts had in the last 12 months._

 2 crosstabs with sum of Delta in summary, posts_lang in columns.
 For current month – no filter, for YTY Growth: Date >= last year